Galbar/JsonPath-PHP/README.md

 in_array    = value 'in' '[' value (',' value)* ']'
 ```

-¹`var_name`: the regexp roughly translates to "any valid JavaScript variable name".
+¹`var_name`: the regex roughly translates to "any valid JavaScript variable
+name", plus some quirks such as names starting with numbers or containing
+dashes (`-`).

 ### Limitations on the specification:
 * The jsonpath inside _value_ cannot contain `or`, `and` or any comparator.